 Please Sign the Petition Below

 Politicians in Hartford are again considering assisted suicide legislation.
-The Public Health Committee of the Connecticut General Assembly is considering legalizing a form of suicide in our state commonly referred to as "aid-in-dying" or "physician-assisted suicide".
-The Committee has raised House Bill 6425 "An Act Concerning Aid in Dying for Terminally Ill Patients".
+The Connecticut General Assembly is considering legalizing a form of suicide in our state commonly referred to as "aid-in-dying" or "physician-assisted suicide".
+The legislation is House Bill 6425 "An Act Concerning Aid in Dying for Terminally Ill Patients".

 This inherently discriminatory practice, that risks death to patients through mistakes, coercion and abuse should never be legalized in our state.
 This practice targets vulnerable patient populations, such as those with life-threatening illnesses and disabilities, the economically disadvantaged, and those with chronic illnesses.